kubernetes/community/sig-service-catalog/charter.md

     them to participate in related events, such as KubeCon.

 - Security Contacts
-  - MUST be a contact point for the Product Security Team to reach out to for triaging and handling of incoming issues.
+  - Are a contact point for the Product Security Team to reach out to for triaging and handling of incoming issues.
-  - MUST be a maintainer.
+  - Must be a maintainer.
-  - MUST accept the Kubernetes [Embargo Policy](https://github.com/kubernetes/sig-release/blob/master/security-release-process-documentation/security-release-process.md#embargo-policy).
+  - Must accept the Kubernetes [Embargo Policy](https://github.com/kubernetes/sig-release/blob/master/security-release-process-documentation/security-release-process.md#embargo-policy).
   - Defined in [SECURITY_CONTACTS](https://github.com/kubernetes-incubator/service-catalog/blob/master/SECURITY_CONTACTS) file.

 ## Organizational management